openbnet/nodebb-plugin-import-phpbb3.2/README.md

 Fork to use with [advanced BBCode to Markdown processor](https://github.com/elelel/phpbb3bbcode2markdown4nodebb)

+*Features:*
 * Imports user avatars, both from uploaded avatar images and URLs

+*Usage:*
+Use with nodebb-import-phpbb plugin (e.g. use git path to install the phpbb import module)

+To specify PhpBB avatars upload directory in "Exporter specific configs" use *phpbbAvatarsUploadPath* setting, e.g.
+ > {"phpbbAvatarsUploadPath": "/path/to/avatars/upload" }

 ______________________________________________________